sevesalm/Bugfree-Old/README.md

 ## Roadmap

-These are the features I'm planning to implement in the near future:
+These are the features I'm planning to implement (in no order of importance):

 - simple CMS for publishing articles or blog entries
 - automatic deployment using [Ansible](https://www.ansible.com)
 - automated testing with [Travis](https://travis-ci.org)
+- separate frontend implemented in [Elm](http://elm-lang.org)
+- improved repository structure

 ## License